How to Heal Your Heart So You Can Love Again

 If you have never experienced heartbreak, please contact the Guinness Book Committee.

 For the rest of us, heartbreak sucks.
-It’s physically painful like you feel someone is ripping your heart out of your chest.
+It hurts like someone is ripping your heart out of your chest.

-While there is beauty and strength in feeling the pain, eventually, you are here because you want to know how to heal your heart so you can live and love again.
+While there is beauty and strength in feeling the pain, eventually, you want to know how to heal your heart so you can live and love again.

 The right mindsets are crucial for your mental and emotional health.
-Once upon a time, this belief, aka mindset, changed my life.
+Once upon a time, this specific belief changed my life.
 I wrote about that experience here.

-These mindsets helped me through two divorces ( I know!) and other smaller heartaches, and I hope it can help you, too.
+These mindsets helped me through two divorces (I know!) and other smaller heartaches, and I hope they can help you too.
 They are not only golden for romantic heartbreaks but also incredible tools for anyone seeking healing and relief.

 1. Heartbreak it’s part of the human experience